Okja: Box office

 Several independent theatres in South Korea screened the film to much success, with earnings totalling 2.3 billion KRW ($2.1 million USD) from 300,953 tickets sold.

 Critical response

-On the film review aggregator website Rotten Tomatoes, the film has an approval rating of 87% based on 241 reviews, with a weighted average of 7.6/10; the site's "critics consensus" reads: "Okja sees Bong Joon-ho continuing to create defiantly eclectic entertainment – and still hitting more than enough of his narrative targets in the midst of a tricky tonal juggling act."
+On the film review aggregator website Rotten Tomatoes, the film has an approval rating of 87% based on 238 reviews, with a weighted average of 7.6/10; the site's "critics consensus" reads: "Okja sees Bong Joon-ho continuing to create defiantly eclectic entertainment – and still hitting more than enough of his narrative targets in the midst of a tricky tonal juggling act."
 On Metacritic, the film has a weighted average score of 75 out of 100 based on 36 critics, indicating "generally favorable reviews".

 A.O.
 Scott of The New York Times wrote of the film: "Okja is a miracle of imagination and technique, and Okja insists, with abundant mischief and absolute sincerity, that she possesses a soul."
 In November 2019, the film was included on The Times list of "The 10 Most Influential Films of the Decade".

+A reference is made to the film in "The Stall" is the third episode of Poker Face, a Mystery / Comedy-Drama series airing on Peacock.
+"The Stall" focuses on a brother-owned meat business.
+One brother, George, befriends the main character, Charlie, and she offers him a couple of DVDs to get his mind off of things.
+She includes Okja in this selection and it catches his eye; she off-handedly says "I haven't finished it but the first half was pretty cute."
+The following shot is the next morning, where George exits his trailer distraught and looking emotionally worn.
+The film had a profound impact on his decision to continue being a part of the meat business, as he falls to his knees in front of his meat smoker and tells Charlie, "I'm a murderer."